Hekt000r/woorf-site/README.md

 ### a web application built with the MERN stack and React-Router-Dom

-## A website to find all your favourite freeware games, with no ads and instant downloads..
+## A website to find all your favourite freeware software and games, with no ads and instant downloads..

 # Features